The Initial Degree of Symbolic Powers of Ideals of Fermat Configuration of Points: Fermat Ideals for

-Let $f=y^n-z^n,g=z^n-x^n,h=x^n-y^n$.
-Then It is well-known that, since $f$ and $g$ form a regular sequence, for any $m\ge 1$ we have We will use this description to compute explicitly the least degree of generators of $I_n^{(m)}$ in all remaining unknown cases, provided the knowledge about the Waldschmidt constant of $I_n$.
-This is our main strategy in this paper and the continuation paper \cite{ThaiFermatPlane}, we study a subsequence of $\alpha(I^{(m)})$, which gives us information about $\widehat{\alpha}(I)$, then use this to calculate other $\alpha(I^{(m)})$. \\

-The following $4$ theorems provide us all remaining unknown least degree of generators of symbolic powers of $I_n$:
+Let $f_n=y^n-z^n,g_n=z^n-x^n,h_n=x^n-y^n$.
+Then It is well-known that, since $f_n$ and $g_n$ form a regular sequence, for any $m\ge 1$ we have Geometrically, recall that the Fermat configuration consists of $n^2+3$ points which are all points having each coordinate equal to a $n^{th}$ root of $1$ and the points $[0:0:1],[0:1:0],[1:0:0]$.
+Furthermore, these points are intersections of $3n$ lines $L_j$ which have equations: for $k=0,1,\ldots , n-1$.
+Each of these lines contains exactly $n+1$ points $P_i$ (one coordinate point and $n$ other points), and each of the points $[0:0:1],[0:1:0],[1:0:0]$ is on exactly $n$ lines while each of the other $n^2$ points is on exactly $3$ lines.
+We will use these descriptions to explicitly compute the least degree of generators of $I_n^{(m)}$ in all remaining unknown cases, provided the knowledge about the Waldschmidt constant of $I_n$.
+This is our main strategy in this paper and the continuation paper \cite{ThaiFermatPlane}, we study a subsequence of $\alpha(I^{(m)})$, which gives us information about $\widehat{\alpha}(I)$, then use this to calculate other $\alpha(I^{(m)})$.
+The following $4$ theorems provide us all remaining unknown initial degrees of symbolic powers of $I_n$:

 \begin{theorem} For $n\ge 5$, we have for all $m\ge 3$. \end{theorem}